shagu/pfQuest/docs/meta.md

 This can be used to tint textures with a given color.
 The value is a table with RGB colors. ( e.g: "{ 1, .8, .4 }" )

 ### ["layer"]
-The layer can be used to force a position above or below other nodes.
+[DEPRECATED: The layer is now auto-generated to a value based on its texture] The layer can be used to force a position above or below other nodes.
 Multiple nodes on the same x/y-axis are merged into one.
 The higher the value, the more likely it is that this texture will replace the other nodes visibility.

 ## Additional Function Arguments
 Those values are not reliable to read after the function calls.
 Those are used to request special behaviours of one of the DB-query functions.